How to Create a Location-Based App: Detailed Process & GPS Technology Explained

 This is why geolocation technologies are so popular among marketers.
 According to Statista, 67% of US marketing specialists use GPS data for targeting purposes, while 52% of marketers also do this to personalize customer experiences.

-Broad possibilities for targeted ads and personalization have boosted the market of location-aware apps.
-These apps track users’ locations and show relevant content based on that data.
+Broad possibilities for targeted ads and personalization have boosted the market of location based apps.
+These apps track users’ locations and show relevant content based on that data on their mobile devices.
 These may be weather apps that offer forecasts based on a user’s location, restaurant apps, shopping apps, etc.

 Benefits of Developing Location-Based Applications